 Arcade mode gave you the freedom of choice on the car and course which you could use to unlock more cars and tracks as a reward.
 Simulation mode was based around earning various different driver's licenses to enter certain events and was more championship based - essentially this was the game's career mode.

 If you don't quite trust the critics or want to find out the opinion of the masses, check out the table below.
-Bear in mind though, as user score is based off of user generated reviews, certain games may be vote brigaded to reach a higher score than they deserve (that's right, I'm looking at you, Shrek Swamp Kart Speedway).
+Bear in mind though, as user score is based on user-generated reviews, certain games may be vote brigaded to reach a higher score than they deserve (that's right, I'm looking at you, Shrek Swamp Kart Speedway).
 As you'll see though, many of the games listed here are mentioned in the meta score list, which accurately represents the public opinion and won't have been manipulated.

 |1||Burnout 3: Takedown||9||PlayStation 2||2004|